Ask the Expert: The comfort factor from underfloor heating

 It is recommended to consult with the manufacturer’s guidelines and seek professional advice for ongoing maintenance.

-Andrew Currie is training manager at Schlüter-Systems
+Andrew Curry is training manager at Schlüter-Systems